 Generally, any person or business that pays wages to an employee must file a Form 941 each quarter, and must continue to do so even if there are no employees during some of the quarters.
 The only exceptions to this filing requirement are for seasonal employers who don’t pay employee wages during one or more quarters, employers of household employees and employers of farm employees.

 Every time you prepare a Form 941 for the quarter, you must report the number of employees you have, the total wages you paid and the amount of taxes you withheld to arrive at the amount you must send to the IRS.
-Before starting the return, you need your payroll records plus documentation for the taxable tips your employees report to you.
+Before starting the return, you need your payroll records plus documentation for any taxable tips your employees report to you.

 Since you must file a separate form for each quarter, the IRS imposes four filing deadlines that you must adhere to.
 The deadlines are April 30, July 31, Oct.
 31 and Jan.
 31 of each year.
 Just remember that the filing deadline always falls on the last day of the month following the end of the quarter.
 This gives you one month to prepare the form before submitting it to the IRS.